UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

 ### Configure cipher suites on Windows Server 2016

-It is possible to configure the cipher suites by the help of a Group Policy Object (GPO).
+It is possible to configure the cipher suites with the help of a Group Policy Object (GPO).
 We can't configure them manually via ``Enable/Disable-TLSCipherSuite`` cmdlet if they were already configured via GPO.
 You can use the following PowerShell command to check if any cipher suites are configured via GPO:

 ```powershell
 $cipherSuiteKeyPath = "HKLM:\SOFTWARE\Policies\Microsoft\Cryptography\Configuration\SSL\00010002"